gr0uch0dev/gr0uch0dev.github.io/_posts/2020-01-15-privchain.markdown

 ```
-[
+"[

   "enode://c91697f6f5cfd4f7c1f84abd577ba194e95de079c21d0cd78a708d17a4c8e72dbea271e2c2f97c87ee40626c6ec82d2360753086412d8fd83dad0ef68b545029@[::]:30312?discport=0",

   "enode://85b2d51e88b77a4ee2ab916b14f23b01a69ee4cf74836b0927a68ba547303e41752b679bd4f50f92c4b0828da97ec3a0fac94a587b5e82a0cb9d65ce96abb2cf@[::]:30311?discport=0"

-]
+]"
+# just copy the content inside "" into a json new file

 ```

 Where, in this case, in place of [::] we write the ip address assigned to our localhost.

-We recall that at the stage of creation of the configuration file the account that was allowed to seal was the one created in node1, therefore we should expect a failure when an account that is not authorized tries to seal a block.
+We recall that at the stage of creation of the configuration file the account that was allowedscr to seal was the one created in node1, therefore we should expect a failure when an account that is not authorized tries to seal a block.

 We can see this happening in the logs concerning node2, where there is no address with such a persmission:

 ![seal](/img/seal.png)

-# Run the nodes and attach to them (geth)
+## Run the nodes and attach to them (geth)

 We run both node1 and node2 using the bash scripts `startNode1.sh` and `startNode2.sh` just created previously.
 When both the nodes are running we should expect node2 to import the blocks that were mined by the account operating in node1 and allowed to seal.